 How are child personal injury claims funded?

 These come courtesy of No Win No Fee agreements, which are also known as conditional fee agreements.
+What happens to children’s compensation isn’t impacted whether you make a No Win No Fee claim or not

 What are the two types of injury claims?